 Ref.
 Question Policy Principles K1 Is the escape route design deemed satisfactory?
-(Consider current design codes) Answe r Finding/Observation Yes Two directions of escape available from all areas.
+(Consider current design codes) Answe r Finding/Observation Yes Three directions of escape available from all areas, with the exception of the main hall where initially two directions of escape are available.
+If exiting the main hall towards the reception, a further two directions of escape become available after a short distance.
 Travel distances are within those recommended within the DCLG Small and Medium Places of Assembly Guide.
 Ref.
 Question Policy Principles K2 Is the fire-resisting construction (including any glazing) protecting escape routes and staircases of a suitable standard and maintained in sound condition?
 Answe r Finding/Observation Yes There is one fire compartment line present to separate the escape routes.
 This is the wall separating the main hall from the reception area.
 There is also a short corridor containing the kitchen, but the rooms within it (with the exception of the kitchen) are within the same fire compartment as the main hall.
 Fire resisting construction is also provided around the kitchen and laundry, which are higher fire risk areas.
 No significant issues were identified or other observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answe r Finding/Observation Yes There are two emergency exit doors present.
-The main hall dedicated emergency exit opens outwards and is 910mm wide.
-The main entrance door opens inwards and is 850mm wide.
-The main entrance opens inwards.
-Discounting the main hall dedicated fire exit door for the purposes of this calculation (on the assumption that it is unavailable due to the location of the fire), there is emergency exit capacity of 60 persons.
-Based upon the figures within the DCLG Guide applicable, as the maximum number of persons that might be present currently in the community centre is 30, there is a spare capacity for 30 persons.
+Answe r Finding/Observation Yes There are three emergency exit doors present, and all are approximately 850mm wide.
+All exit doors open outwards.
+Discounting the main hall dedicated fire exit door for the purposes of this calculation (on the assumption that it is unavailable due to the location of the fire), there is emergency exit capacity of 240 persons.
+Based upon the figures within the DCLG Guide applicable, as the maximum number of persons that might be present currently in the community centre is 30 and the number of staff present in the first floor HMO Offices is likely to be 12 maximum, there is a spare capacity for 198 persons.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answer • Finding/Observation Yes Although a fob is required to enter via the main entrance door, one is not required to exit.
-The main entrance door has a thumb-turn present.
+Answer • Finding/Observation Yes Although a fob is required to enter via the main entrance or rear doors, one is not required to exit.
+Both these doors have thumb-turns present.
 The dedicated fire exit in the main hall is push-bar operated.